ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_secret_masking.rst

         # Opt in to receiving unmasked task results.
         ANSIBLE_SUPPORTS_MASKING = True

+The attribute must be set on the class body of the callback itself, it is not inherited from a parent class.

 Obtain the ``Display`` instance with ``Display()`` from ``ansible.utils.display``.
 It is a singleton, so every caller shares the same object and gets the same masking.

 The attribute changes what ``CallbackTaskResult.result`` contains: